nehalineogi/azure-cross-solution-network-architectures/aks/README-private-cluster.md

 Note: SSH directly to the VMs is possible, however, it is best security practice to not expose VMs to the internet for SSH.
 It is not uncommon for tenants that are managed by corporations to restrict the use of SSH directly from the internet.
 More information can be found in the [FAQ](https://github.com/nehalineogi/azure-cross-solution-network-architectures/blob/main/aks/README-private-cluster.md#faqtroubleshooting).

-4. You can log into the AKS cluster by using kubectl from cloud shell.
-Follow the challenges below.
+4. Log in to kubectl from the hubvm, follow instructions below

 ## Azure Documentation links